patrickporto/fvtt-enhanced-active-effects/README.md

 ## Installation

-From the Foundry VTT setup screen, go to "Add-on Modules", and search for "Compendium Explorer".
+From the Foundry VTT setup screen, go to "Add-on Modules", and search for "Enhanced Active Effects".
 Alternatively, you can install using the manifest path

 ```